pymeasure.adapters

 As detailed by pyvisa, discard the read buffer contents and if data was present in the read buffer and no END-indicator was present, read from the device until encountering an END indicator (which causes loss of data).

-class pymeasure.adapters.FakeAdapter(preprocess_reply=None, log=None, **kwargs)
+class pymeasure.adapters.FakeAdapter(log=None, **kwargs)

 Bases: Adapter